Public-Health-Scotland/resources/Using git locally.md

 ![](https://i.imgur.com/lu4GDFa.png)

 Git has recognised two new untracked files highlighted in red - the .gitignore file and the RStudio project.
 In order to track these files we must first stage them using `git add <file name>`.
 Either stage each file individually (`git add .gitignore` and `git add project.R`), or use `.` to stage all files where changes have been detected by git (`git add .`). **Please use this latter command with caution - it is usually safer to stage each file or folder separately**.
+Note that if your file names contain spaces you will need to put single speech marks (e.g. `'file name'`) around it.

 ![](https://i.imgur.com/9LDLpuk.png)